ExgnosisClasses/JavaWeek1/Labs/Lab 6-1 Objects/Lab 6-1 Objects.md

 The object `Student@4517d9a3` now has a reference count of 2 since there are two variables that know the memory address.

-However, outside the scope block, the variable `plato` is destroyed and can no longer be used.
-However `pythagorus` still has the location so Java decrements the reference count of `Student@4517d9a3` to 1.
+Outside the scope block, the variable `plato` is destroyed and can no longer be used.
+- However `pythagorus` still has the location so Java decrements the reference count of `Student@4517d9a3` to 1.

 ```java
 public static void main(String[] args) {